AlexwellChen/Dependable-melody-player/README.md

 ![NetworkState](Graph/networkState.jpg)

-~~The Monitor first sets all boards to Deactive (i.e. assuming none of them are alive) and sets networkState[myRank] to committee->mode (i.e. our own state).
-Then send msgId 63, since all boards in the network have the same behavior, we will also receive msgId 63 from other boards (if they are alive), and then we modify the corresponding networkState[msg.nodeId] in the CAN handler of the watchdog.~~

-~~Finally we use the AFTER function to call the check function after [SNOOP_INTERVAL] to check if there is a Deactive board in the current network and set it to F_3 (F_1/F_2 are both active entries).~~

 The monitor first set **networkState[myRank] = myMode**, then sends the corresponding CAN message according to its status, finally only the Master's Monitor runs with a [SNOOP_INTERVAL] cycle. *For Slave, their monitor will **start** after receiving msgId 64 from the Master*, which means that all Slave no longer start the monitor function autonomously.
 Once the current state of the board changes from Master to another state, then Monitor's period execution will stop.

 **Change Log**: During the test, we found that the original check start monitor may not be synchronized with the watchdog of Master and Slave in the reality.
 Due to the lack of information about the Master, the Slave starts to compete to become the Master at a certain point in time, resulting in the existence of two Masters in the network.